 Homework will be assigned according to the ISB Homework Schedule in the assessment policy.
 Please remember parents must encourage their child to inform the teacher either by speaking to them or over email if they are not able to complete or hand in their homework on time.
 This will allow the teacher to understand the student's problems and support the student better.
 Students may occasionally need to do additional work at home for some assessment tasks.

-Assessment criteria, Danish acquisition

-of marks from the following criteria a
+Assessment criteria, Danish acquisition Students grades will be made up of marks from the following criteria

-Listening Maximum 8
+Criterion A Listening Maximum 8

-Reading Maximum 8
+Criterion B Reading Maximum 8

-Speaking Maximum 8
+Criterion C Speaking Maximum 8

-Writing Maximum 8
+Criterion D Writing Maximum 8